 Financial aid is available for summer term if the student is enrolled at least half-time.
-Need-based grants are not available for the summer term.
-Summer term is considered the first term of the academic year for financial aid purposes; therefore, students who wish to receive financial aid for the summer term must complete financial aid application materials for the following academic year (i.e. forms for 2016-17 to receive aid for summer 2016).
+Summer term is considered the first term of the academic year for financial aid purposes; therefore, students who wish to receive financial aid for the summer term must complete financial aid application materials for the following academic year (i.e. forms for 2017-18 to receive aid for summer 2017).